heavendev715/heavendev715/README.md

 - 🔭 I’m currently working on improving my Problem Solving Skills.
 - 🌱 I’m currently working on data reversing.
 - 👯 I’m looking to client who I can do my best.
-- 🤔 Thinking about new tech.
+- 🤔 Learning about new tech.

 <p>
 	<a href="https://community.vaunt.dev/board/ayan-joshi">